STA601-F21/Course-Website/content/policies.md

 ### Prerequisites
 ALL students are expected to be familiar with all the topics covered within the required prerequisites to be in this course.
 That is, STA 611 or the following: STA 210 and (STA 230 or 240L) and (MATH 202, 202D, 212, or 222) and (MATH 216, 218, or 221, any of which may be taken concurrently).
 Students are also expected to be very familiar with R and are encouraged to have learned LaTeX or a Markdown language by the end of the course.

-### Class
+### Workload

-Class time is designed to be as interactive as possible.
-My role as instructor is to introduce you to Bayesian methods, but it is up to you to take them and make use of them.
-The techniques we will cover are best learned by regular homework assignments and practical data analysis, so you will be working on various homework assignments and models as much as possible, through a variety of tasks and activities throughout each class.
-Ask as many questions as possible during and outside classes; there are no stupid questions.
+You are expected to put in approximately 15-20 hours of work per week if you are enrolled in STA 360 and 18-25 hours of work per week if you are enrolled in STA 602, depending on your level of comfort with the topics covered in the prerequisites.
+The work hours will include time spent going through the preassigned readings, watching the lecture videos, watching or attending the lab sessions, and doing all graded work.
+Please note that the more focused and engaged you are, the quicker you will be able to get through all the materials.

 ### Graded Work

-Graded work for the course will consist of homework, lab exercises, <font color="darkred">one quiz</font> ~~<font color="darkred">quizzes</font>~~, a midterm exam and a final exam.
+Graded work for the course will consist of problem sets, lab exercises, two quizzes, a midterm exam and a final exam.
+Most of the problem sets and lab exercises assigned to students enrolled in STA 602 will contain at least one question more than those assigned to students enrolled in STA 360.
 Regrade requests for homework and lab exercises must be done via Gradescope AT MOST **24 hours** after grades are released!
 Regrade requests for quizzes, midterm, and final exams must be done via Gradescope AT MOST **12 hours** after grades are released! **Always write in complete sentences and show all of your steps.**

 {.table .table-condensed .table-striped .text-left}
 Component             | Percentage
 ----------------------|----------------
-Final Exam (<font color="darkred">timed online or take home</font>) | 30%
+Final Exam & 25%
-Midterm (in class) | 20%
+Midterm & 20%
-Homework assignments (at least one per week) | <font color="darkred">25%</font>
+Problem Sets & 20%
-Quiz I (in class) | 10%
+Quiz I & 10%
-~~<font color="darkred">Quiz II (in class)</font>~~ | ~~<font color="darkred">10%</font>~~
+Quiz II & 10%
-Lab exercises | 10%
+Lab exercises & 10%
-Class Participation | 5%
+Participation Quizzes & 5%

 There are no make-ups for any of the graded work except for medical or familial emergencies or for reasons approved by the instructor BEFORE the due date.
 See the instructor in advance of relevant due dates to discuss possible alternatives.

 Grades **may** be curved at the end of the semester.
 Cumulative averages of 90% -- 100% are guaranteed at least an A-, 80% -- 89% at least a B-, and 70% -- 79% at least a C-, however the exact ranges for letter grades will be determined after the final exam.

-<font color="darkred">Following the memo sent out to all graduate and professional students on March 19, 2020, please note that Spring 2020 graduate courses, including this one, will transition to a default satisfactory/unsatisfactory (S/U) grading option.
-If you want to receive a letter grade for this course, you can do so by submitting a form (see here: [https://dukeuniversityregistrar.formstack.com/forms/grading_basis_change_s_u_to_graded](https://dukeuniversityregistrar.formstack.com/forms/grading_basis_change_s_u_to_graded)) to the registrar, no later than 5pm EST on the last day of classes, that is, April 15, 2020.
-Accordingly, final grades will still be determined as outlined above, however, you will be assigned an "S" grade at the end for a final grade of C- and above, but a "U" grade for a final grade of D+ and below.
-For more details, please refer to the memo that was sent to you by the Provost, Executive Vice Provost and Dean of the Graduate School.
-If you did not recieve the memo, let the instructor know.</font>

 ### Descriptions of graded work

-#### Homework exercises
+#### Problem sets and lab exercises
-Homework assignments will be given on a weekly basis.
-They will be based on both the lectures and labs and will be announced every Friday at the most – please always check the website! **Also, please note that any work that is not legible by the instructor or TAs will not be graded (given a score  of 0).
+There will be five problem sets which will be handed out on a weekly basis.
+They will be based on all topics covered in the lecture videos and assigned readings will often be posted on the website every Monday, so please check the website regularly!  **Also, please note that any work that is not legible by the instructor or TAs will not be graded (given a score  of 0).
 Every write-up must be clearly written in full sentences and clear English.
 Any assignment that is completely unclear to the instructors and/or TAs, may result in a grade of a 0.** For programming exercises, you are required to use R and you must submit ALL of the code as an appendix.

 Each student MUST write up and turn in her or his own answers.
 You are encouraged to talk to each other regarding homework problems or to the instructor/TA.
 However, the write-up, solution, and code must be entirely your own work.
 The assignments must be submitted on [Gradescope](https://www.gradescope.com/courses/77790/assignments) under ``Assignments''.
 Note that you will not be able to make online submissions after the due date, so be sure to submit before or by the Gradescope-specified deadline.